 - Interpretation of family and medical histories to assess the risk for diseases with a strong genetic component and the chance of recurrence

-- Education about disease inheritance, management, prevention, and resources
+- Discussion of genetic disease inheritance, management, prevention, and resources

-- Education about genetic tests and what they may or may not tell you
+- Education about genetic tests and interpretation of results

-In a pre-conception setting, genetic counseling is focused on reproductive risk and involves meeting with you and your partner to discuss topics such as:
+In a pre-conception setting, such as during ART/fertility treatment, genetic counseling is focused on reproductive risk and involves meeting with you and your partner (if applicable) to discuss topics such as:

-- Autosomal dominant, autosomal recessive, and X-linked disorders
+- Risk to offspring for autosomal dominant, autosomal recessive, and X-linked disorders

 - Translocations and chromosomal variants